1aman1/AWS/README.md

 # AWS
-This repo puts the exploration done so far in AWS CLI for day to day requirements.
+#### This repo shares the exploration done by me so far in AWS CLI for day to day requirements.
 I will tag the unsolved requirements as well, how is yet to be figured out.

-In order to get potential out of cli, awscli should be installed.
+*In order to make better of potential out of cli, awscli should be installed first.*

-## Getting started with it.
+#### Getting started with it.

-Use below command to configure the keys, the default way.
+Use this command to configure the suitable IAM keys, the default way.
 ### aws configure

-in case you want multiple keys to configure in same environment, give them some name like 'ops' given below.
+For you want multiple keys to configure in same environment, keys can be given some name like 'ops' given below.
 ### aws configure --profile ops